 b) Bias Binding Foot can be used to create neat, even edge finishes on quilts, home furnishings, and garments.
 It makes applying the binding which can be a tricky and time-consuming job so much quicker.

 I kind of dread applying bias binding though I like how it looks.
 And I think anything that saves sewing time is awesome.
 I had no idea a bias-binding foot existed until recently, maybe this is new to you also?

 It allows you to hold the bias tape perfectly centered and catch both edges of the bias at once so you don’t have to stitch the bias binding on twice – you stitch through all layers at once!
-Here is some YouTube video showing the foot in action.

 c) Ruffler presser foot.
 This foot makes pleats and you can control both the depth of each pleat and the distance between pleats.
 You can pleat a single layer of fabric while attaching it to a straight, ungathered layer in one operation.